tabokie/tabokie.github.io/_subtopics/lifestyle.md

 1.213 [Analysis paralysis](https://en.m.wikipedia.org/wiki/Analysis_paralysis)

-1.22 Environment indicates behaviour
+1.22 Environment encourages certain behaviour

 1.221 Forbid yourself from doing unrelated things

 1.222 Surround yourself with related things

-1.2221 One space for one thing, both physical and cyber spaces
+1.2221 One space for one thing, in both physical and cyber sense

 1.23 Begin flexible: calibrate the workload

-1.231 Anxiety hurts efficiency, a task composed of several smaller tasks has multipled difficulty
+1.231 Anxiety hurts efficiency, a task composed of several smaller tasks has multiplied difficulty

 1.2311 Identify the bottleneck of current task, and reschedule the task